Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ]
 ```

-This endpoint insert a document in a Project.
+This endpoint insert a document in a project.

 ### HTTP Request